Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Athena.md

 |       3        |      3       |  Insant   |   1 CT   | 10 Meters |

 Mark a target.
-If the target is flanked (two enemies or more in 180 or 90 degree separation), your next attack on them receives bonus damage of <mark style="background: #930000A6;">1d8</mark>.
+If the target is flanked (two enemies or more in 180 or 90 degree separation), your next attack on them this CT receives bonus damage of <mark style="background: #930000A6;">1d8</mark>.
-Any attack against them receives bonus damage of <mark style="background: #930000A6;">1d4</mark>.
+Any attack against them this CT receives bonus damage of <mark style="background: #930000A6;">1d4</mark>.

 If the target is not flanked, your next attack against them receives a bonus of <mark style="background: #930000A6;">1d4</mark>